xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 *"High Agency is a sense that the story given to you by other people about what you can/cannot do is just that - a story.
 And that you have control over the story.
 High Agency person looks to bend reality to their will.
 They either find a way, or they make a way.
 Low agency person acepts the story that is given to them.
 They never question it.
 They are passive.
 They outsource all of their decision making to other people."* - [George Mack](https://twitter.com/george__mack/status/1068238562443841538?lang=en-GB)

+High agency is directly linked to [acting without asking for permission](/operating-permissionless).

+## Engineering Serendipity and Zemblanity

+*“The setup is strategy, the act of stacking the odds in your favor.
+Life is a game.
+Like any game, you must have a good strategy to win.
+The implementation of that strategy is called the setup, and it paves the road to success.”* - [Dan Bilzerian](https://jakobgreenfeld.com/the-setup-dan-bilzerian)

+Serendipity is generally defined as a condition of being surprisingly lucky.
+Zemblanity is the opposite: a condition of being unsurprisingly unlucky.
+This is marked by a sense of impending doom that turns out to be completely justified.

+The smartest people realize that there are many ways to engineer serendipity.

+For example, you can increase your **luck surface area** by dressing well, publishing your thoughts online, and sending cold messages.

 ## Tugboats vs. Smooth Sailors

 *"One of my main observations is that there are certain companies where growth seems to come easily, like guiding a boulder down hill.
 These companies grow despite having organizational chaos, not executing the “best” growth practices, and missing low hanging fruit.
 I refer to these companies as Smooth Sailers - a little effort for lots of speed.
 In other companies, growth feels much harder.
 It feels like pushing a boulder up hill.
 Despite executing the best growth practices, picking the low hanging fruit, and having a great team, they struggle to grow.
 I refer to these companies as Tugboats - a lot of effort for little speed."* - [Brian Balfour](https://brianbalfour.com/essays/product-market-fit-isnt-enough)